SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/GQI/Configuring_an_external_data_source_in_a_query.md

 1. In the Dashboards app, configure a query and select the data source *Get ad hoc data* or *Get custom data*, depending on your DataMiner version.

-1. In the *Data source* drop-down box, select the name of your ad hoc data source.
+1. In the *Data source* dropdown box, select the name of your ad hoc data source.

 Depending on how the script is configured, there can be additional configuration possibilities.
 You can for instance use the *IGQIInputArguments* interface in the script to define that a specific argument is required, for instance to filter the displayed data.
 For more information, refer to the sections below.

 > [!NOTE]
 > From DataMiner 10.2.5/10.3.0 onwards, you can link the arguments of an ad hoc data source to an existing feed in the Dashboards app.
 Depending on the linked feed, more information may need to be specified.
 For example, if you link to an existing query feed with a table listing elements, in the *Type* box, you will then need to select whether you want to use a specific data type (e.g. elements) or query rows.
 Then you will need to select the property you want to use.
-In most cases, you can select the property in a drop-down list, except if *Type* is set to *Query rows* or *Script output*, in which case you will have to specify the value yourself.
+In most cases, you can select the property in a dropdown list, except if *Type* is set to *Query rows* or *Script output*, in which case you will have to specify the value yourself.
 For query rows, when you start typing the value, DataMiner will propose any matching values it can find.

-#### Interfaces in the ad hoc data script
+## Interfaces in the ad hoc data script

 An ad hoc data source is represented as a class that implements predefined interfaces.
 The interfaces you can use are detailed below.

-##### IGQIDataSource
+### IGQIDataSource

 This is the only required interface.
 It must be implemented for the class to be detected by GQI as a data source.
 This interface has the following methods: